Cirkit Designer Logo

 3. LED Burns Out Quickly:

-• Cause: Excessive current.
+• Cause: Excessive current or voltage.

 4. Flickering LED: